JoeNibe/JoeNibe.github.io/_posts/other/2021-08-22-Intigirti XSS Challenge.md

 "X19wcm90b19fW2Nvb2tpZU5hbWVdPXVzZXJuYW1lJTNESW5qZWN0aW9uJTNCcGF0aD0vdmFsdWU="
 ```

 That failed miserably as everything after the `;` (%3B) got ignored.
-We can't change the cookie path this way.After spending quite some time trying different encoding and alternatives of `;`.
-Someone in discord suggested reading the [cookie RFC 6265](https://datatracker.ietf.org/doc/html/rfc6265) and I saw something related to using `CRLF` (\r\n) for cookie folding.
+We can't change the cookie path this way.
+After spending quite some time trying different encoding and alternatives of `;`I went back to discord and someone suggested reading the [cookie RFC 6265](https://datatracker.ietf.org/doc/html/rfc6265) and I saw something related to using `CRLF` (\r\n) for cookie folding.
 I was not really sure what it does but thought I will try using that instead of `;`.

 ![image1]({{ site.url }}{{ site.baseurl }}/assets/images/xss/a_order.png){: .align-center}

-And for some reason that I did not understand, the cookie path was set to `/challenge` and the we have successfully changed the `document.cookie` order.
+And for some reason that I still trying to figure out, the cookie path was set to `/challenge` and the we have successfully changed the `document.cookie` order.
 Now all we have to do it change the cookie payload.
 So the final payload was

 ```js
 btoa("__proto__[cookieName]=username%3d<img%20src%3d'x'%20onerror%3dalert(document.domain)>\r\n%3b")